apache/couchdb-documentation/rfcs/001-fdb-revision-metadata-model.md

 over time, and to support alternative conflict resolution policies like Last Writer Wins.

-Access to `Versionstamp` ensures we can clear the old entry in the `by_seq` space during an edit.
+Access to `Incarnation` and `Versionstamp` ensures we can clear the old entry in the `by_seq` space during an edit.
 The `set_versionstamped_value` API is used to store this value automatically.

 The key structure above naturally sorts so that the "winning" revision is the last one in the list, which we leverage when deleting the winning edit branch